hippopenny/hippopenny.github.io/_posts/2024-06-27-silly-wisher.md

     alt: "wish"
 ---

 Silly Wisher promises to inject a hefty dose of humor into your Genshin Impact obsession.
-This game takes the beloved wish system from Genshin Impact and drenches it in meme sauce.
+This game takes the beloved wish system from Genshin Impact and drenches it in meme sauce. miHoYo has been highly successful with their gacha systems; Honkai Star Rail proved to be another success following the footsteps of Genshin Impact.
+I recommend you try the very funny [Wacky Warper](/wackywarper), affectionately dubbed Silly Wisher Honkai, but it's actually more than that - more on this another day.
+Now, back to the business of Silly Wisher.

 **Gameplay and Mechanics**